bodokaiser/hangload.com/about/index.md

 - id: how-protect
   question: How can I protect my Hangload from getting stolen?
   answer: |
     Hangload is made of one closed steel frame with no bolts or screws attached.
-This way, it can be easily secured with a regular bike locked used to lock the bike itself.
+This way, it can be easily secured with a regular bike lock to the bike itself.
 - id: what-bags
   question: What type of bags can I use with a Hangload?
   answer: |